Cube-OS/cubeOS/docs/ecosystem/services/service-dev.rst

 If you would like your service to be automatically started at system boot, you will need to create an init script.
-KubOS uses BusyBox's init system, so the init scripts will need to use the following naming
+CubeOS uses BusyBox's init system, so the init scripts will need to use the following naming
 convention: ``S{run-level}{application-name}``.
 The run-level value should be between 1 and 99.
 The lower the value, the earlier it will be run in the system boot process.